'Look after my babies': In Ethiopia, a Tigray family's quest

 His family began to cry.
 He joined them.
 He worried about what awful things might have happened to his sister and others that they were hiding from him even now.

-That evening, Abraha returned to what the family called home.
+That evening, Abraha returned to what he and his children now call home, thanks to those who helped them get out alive.
 He picked up the baby girls and again searched their faces for traces of their mother.

-In the fear and despair following their birth, the twins were left unnamed.
-Finally, Abraha’s young son Micheale christened them himself.
+His family agrees, one of the babies does look like Letay.

 One of the girls was named Aden, or “paradise.”